 This year’s challenge will consist of two distinct tracks: a track for start-ups (seed phase) and a track for scale-ups:

 Finalists in both tracks will be invited to the Netherlands to join the Finals Week, where each finalist will receive intensive coaching tailored to the respective field and maturity level of their company.
 This intense week will build up to Finals Day, during which the finalists will pitch for a jury of experts, who will select the winners of the New Energy Challenge 2019.

-Why: Over the coming decades, the world will need much more energy to meet growing demand to enable quality of life for people across the world.
+Why: Over the coming decades, the world will need much more energy to meet the growing demand required to ensure quality of life for people across the world.
 But this is only one part of the story.
-We also need to produce all that energy while emitting much less CO2.
-That is the challenge we have to meet as society – collectively and collaboratively – as governments, as companies, as scientists and as consumers.
-This is the key driver behind the energy transition.
+We need to produce all that energy while emitting much less CO2.
+This is the challenge we must meet as a society.

-Collaboration between start-ups, (energy) companies and (local) government can fast-track the development and introduction of cleaner fuels for transport, bolster the generation of cleaner power and integrate digital technologies that help us reduce our daily carbon footprints.
-This will help pave the way to more economically, environmentally and socially acceptable energy options, along with more efficient delivery systems.
+Collaboration between start-ups, (energy) companies and (local) government can fast-track the development and introduction of cleaner fuels for transport, bolster the generation of cleaner power and integrate digital technologies that can help us reduce our carbon footprints.
+It will help pave the way to more economically, environmentally and socially acceptable energy options, along with more efficient delivery systems.

 Who: The New Energy Challenge is open to young entrepreneurs in Europe and Israel who are developing advanced technologies and disruptive solutions that could be vital to meeting future energy needs.
 The focus is on start-ups and scale-ups that offer innovative, low-carbon energy solutions related to the future of mobility, energy management, energy storage, hydrogen and the retail station of the future.

 This year’s edition of the New Energy Challenge has two distinct tracks for companies that could contribute to a lower-carbon energy system – and have a strong scalable potential: